-Jonah experienced this temporary peace after running from God’s calling because he didn’t want to share the Gospel with the Ninevites.
-It was pure relief.
+Jonah experienced this temporary FALSE peace after running from God’s calling because he didn’t want to share the Gospel with the Ninevites.
+He was so relieved.
 They were an evil people and a very real enemy to the nation of Israel.
 The last thing Jonah wanted was to face potential persecution and death simply by showing up.

 It was there on that boat during a terrible storm, as Jonah slept peacefully, that he awoke to realize the impact his decision to run from God had on the lives of every man on board.
 All of their lives were in danger (Jonah 1:4-6).